 - Reduced attention span

 Is there a safe limit of drinking alcohol during pregnancy?

-Alcohol is particularly harmful for the baby during the first trimester, wherein all major organs like heart, brain and lungs develop.
-This makes it important to stop alcohol even before becoming pregnant, as it could be few weeks before a woman realizes she has conceived.
+Alcohol is particularly harmful to the baby during the first trimester, wherein all major organs like the heart, brain and lungs develop.
+This makes it important to stop alcohol even before becoming pregnant, as it could be a few weeks before a woman realizes she has conceived.

 The baby inside the womb does not have a choice over its nutrition, but his/her mother does – staying healthy and staying away from harmful substances are the best gifts for the baby during this time.

 Call +91 8010-994-994 and talk to Credihealth Medical Experts for FREE.
 Get assistance in choosing the right specialist doctor and clinic, compare treatment cost from various centers and timely medical updates